On this page

 Overview

-The Electoral Commission of South Australia (ECSA) provides public, advance, administrative, and policy development funding to support registered political parties, independent members of parliament, candidates, and groups.
-These payments are indexed annually in line with the Consumer Price Index (CPI).
+The Electoral Commission of South Australia (ECSA) provides funding to support election-related activities under the Electoral Act 1985 (the Act).
+This includes funding for registered political parties, independent MPs, candidates, and groups.
+All payments are indexed annually in line with the Consumer Price Index (CPI).

-π Learn more about funding and disclosure specific to political parties.
+π See funding and disclosure information specific to political parties.

 Electoral reforms